Amane-Fujimiya/Linear-Algebra/README.md

 - Unit 4.2 - Determinant
 - Unit 4.3 - System of Equation Solving, Gauss-Jordan Elimination Process and Cantor Formula for Determinant

 This repo is not cross-checked, and is a personal lecture note repository.
 Use at your own risk, while also have in mind that currently, the repo is not yet complete.
-Further commit will changes the contents.
+Further commit will change the contents.